6 feet

 A Human's Height With Raised Arms

-When most adults raise their arms overhead, their reach extends to approximately 2.5 times their height.
-For someone of average height (5’9″), this creates a reaching height of just over 6 feet.
+When most adults lift their arms straight overhead, their maximum reach extends to roughly two and a half times their height.
+For someone of average height around 5 feet 9 inches, this results in a vertical reach that lands just over six feet.

-Interesting Fact: The “anthropometric reach envelope” the three-dimensional space a person can reach without moving their feet forms a rough sphere with its top boundary at approximately six feet for average adults.
-This measurement influences everything from aircraft cockpit design to kitchen cabinet placement.
+Interesting fact: The “anthropometric reach envelope” refers to the three-dimensional space a person can access without shifting their feet.
+For the average adult, this envelope forms a loose sphere with its upper limit hovering around six feet, a constraint that quietly shapes everything from aircraft cockpit layouts to household storage design.

 17. The Width of a Queen Box Spring